Codelegant92/STC-ProtoNet/README.md

 ```
 ## Train and test
+1. Run `python craft_MMCenters.py` to generate the hard points.
-1. Run `python train.py` followed by a series of arguments:
+2. Run `python train.py` followed by a series of arguments:
 ```shell
 --dataset
 --model